Dr Amirah Iqbal

 I think it is paramount that all psychologists/ therapists/ counsellors are respectful, safe, consistent and boundaried.
 Being accredited by the British Psychological Society (BPS) and registered with the Health and Care Professions Council (HCPC) means that I abide to regulatory bodies code of conduct, and I am informed by their ethical guidelines.

-Seeking out a counsellor can be difficult, and is also brave.
+Seeking out a psychologist/ therapist can be difficult, and is also brave.
 Sometimes it can be confusing, scary and difficult to take the first step to an unknown.
 I aim to offer a supportive, warm, and facilitating environment, and believe that it is important that you have an environment where you can bring your whole self, feel emotionally held and supported, without a fear of judgement.

 Sometimes throughout the therapeutic process, we might consider leaving therapy (because of the difficult emotions evoked / because of previous patterns of behaviours / defences being evoked).
 During this time both your commitment and my commitment would be especially important.
 I think that the therapy relationship can be of richness, depth and is special and so during this time I will that you are able to bring the whole of you into our therapy space where we may explore your ways of relating and being in the world.